-Part B of this book sets out an ideal Operations Development checklist against which the current business can be measured.
+Part B of this book sets out an ideal operations checklist against which the current business can be measured.
 Start-ups and early stage firms are unlikely to have sophisticated control and reporting systems in place, but these can be introduced over time as the business develops.
-The Operations Development checklist can form a guide to the development of the governance and operations management within the firm as it prepares for its next stage of growth.
-Firms which anticipate accessing venture capital or expect to undertake an IPO will need to score highly across all elements of the Operations Development Index.
+The checklist can form a guide to the development of the governance and operations management within the firm as it prepares for its next stage of growth.
+Firms which anticipate accessing venture capital or expect to undertake an IPO will need to score highly across all elements of the operations Index.